You can never go wrong with a classic. Coleman developed a cooler out of steel. It is large enough to hold up to eighty-five cans.

-There is also quite a bit of maintenance needs to be done.
+If you decided to buy a beer cooler you should remember there is a quite a bit of maintenance needs to be done.
 You have to change ice, drain it, and use up the limited space as efficiently as possible.
 You want to find one of the best beer coolers that will make these tasks easier.

 If you want it to be stable and solid enough for you to use, like the best wine coolers, you may think about getting a non-skid or a high-end roto-molded plastic.
 There are many other options to weigh when choosing a cooler.